wanadev/snappy-canvas/README.md

     ctx.scaleLineWidth = <Boolean>

-Determine if the line width is scaled (`true`, default) or if it keep the same thickness at each scale (`false`).
+Determines if the line width is scaled (`true`, default) or if it keeps the same thickness at each scale (`false`).

 __NOTE:__ The canvas is automatically updated when this value is changed.